 The Bare Minimum of a Zettel Note

-Every note consists of various parts: it needs to have an identifier, it needs to have body text or content, and it may have some front matter and back matter.
+Every note consists of various parts: it needs to have an identifier for linking, it needs to have body text or content to actually say something, and it may have some front matter and back matter to provide more info about the note or its sources.

 To ensure that you and I talk about the same stuff when we use these terms, take a look at this example note of mine called